joeydumont/n64-hacking-notes/_drafts/uss64_progress.md

  - SM64
 ---

+### 2018-11-12

+I got a primitive input display working (only the buttons, I still have to output the joystick data).
+I'm trying to colour the textures according to their button colour on the N64 controller, but unfortunately I'm running into issues.
+I'm guessing this has to do with the colour combiner, but I can't be sure.

+In any case, from the color combiner presets I have tested, only those with a value in the `d`, hum... register (?), have resulted in something being displayed on the screen.
+It was never coloured though.

 ### 2018-10-03

 The controller inputs are updated by the game loop at every frame.
 They are stored in